 Mr. Incredible's Super Strength + Nigh-Invulnerability combo is deconstructed.
 He can't magically anchor himself and when he uses his strength on normal objects, they're visibly warped (grabbing his car to stop from falling, he bends the roof badly enough the door won't close).
 Rule of Funny, however, when he lifts his car without damaging it further.
 When he stops a train, he does so by bracing himself and relying on friction; also, he visibly winces just before impact.
 Finally, when fighting the Omnidroid, it smacks him all over the place because he can't just plant himself at will.
 Really, the movie is a Deconstruction + Reconstruction of the superhero genre.

 Frozone can't just make ice because there needs to be at least some water around.
 On the other hand, he can make a lot more ice than the air should be able to hold as water vapor.
 He is also able to use his own body water as a reservoir (to within safe limits; he can't while dehydrated).

 In Disney's Tangled, Rapunzel's magic hair must also be magically immune to split ends and other problems that would plague normal hair that hasn't been cut for 18 years.
 Of course, her hair has very potent healing powers, so keeping hair split end free is relatively minor compared to the other things it's capable of doing.

-In Superman Vs The Elite, The Hat is protected by an invisible magical forcefield that not even Superman can break, so he thinks he's invincible.
+In Superman vs. the Elite, The Hat is protected by an invisible magical forcefield that not even Superman can break, so he thinks he's invincible.
 The forcefield lets air through so he can breathe.
 When Superman creates a massive whirlwind, The Hat ignores it because the wind isn't hurting him... until it sucks away all the oxygen and he passes out.